What are the Symptoms of Stomach Cancer?

 Early stage stomach cancer may not present with any signs or symptoms.
-However, once the tumor grows it may start to push on adjacent organs causing symptoms such as:
+However, once the tumor grows it may start to push on adjacent organs causing symptoms.
+The following are the most common symptoms in stomach cancer.

 - weight loss